-The arts and cultural sector needs innovative arts administrators who can pair their creativity and passion with analytical, business, and technological skills to support diverse and sustainable arts organizations.
+The arts and cultural sector needs creative, forward-thinking individuals who can blend artistic passion with business, analytical, and technological skills to help arts organizations grow and thrive.
 From local galleries, chamber groups and community theaters to renowned symphony orchestras, established museums and Broadway, opportunities exist in the nonprofit, public, and private sectors.

 Finding Internships